NetworksAreMadeOfString/ZenPacks.rhybudd.alerts/README.rst

 whether or not configuration information is correct, so the ``zenactiond.log`` file must be checked to ensure that the actions are working correctly.

+Rhybudd must be installed and the steps detailed in the usage section below must be followed.

 Usage
 -------------------------------------------------------------------------------
 1. Install the Rhybudd app to your phone.

-2. Configure the Zenoss server details, make a note of your 'Device ID'
+2. Configure the Zenoss server details (URL, username & password)

+3. Tap 'Create GCM ID', make a note of the 32 character key provided

 3. Navigate to ``Events`` -> ``Triggers`` page.